aglassoforange/cse15Lab/May_9.md

 ```

 #  - mtime <digit>:this is an option checking all the files that were modified with a period of time.
 It is important becuase we need to want some file that is just modified.
 I find this information from ChatGPT.
+ Correction:
+ my prompt is find command line option
+ChatGPT's response:
+ -mtime : This option is used to find files/directories modified within the last 'n' days.
+Example: find /path/to/directory -mtime -7 (Files modified in the last 7 days)
+ I change the number of the day, I want to check.
+ correction:
  example 1: I change one file using vim. and I could check the modification with ls -l.
 After confirming my modification, I use mtime -7 chekcing the file that has been modified for past 7 days, I find the file.
 ```
 ❯ find . -mtime -7